Textualize/rich/docs/source/live.rst

 You can opt to show a Live display in the "alternate screen" by setting ``screen=False`` on the constructor.
 This will allow your live display to go full screen and restore the command prompt on exit.

-You can use this feature in combination with :ref:`Layoout` to display sophisticated terminal "applications".
+You can use this feature in combination with :ref:`Layout` to display sophisticated terminal "applications".

 Transient display
 ~~~~~~~~~~~~~~~~~